Skip to Content

 • Clarifying Loan Repayment Terms: Ensures the full amount of student loans is eligible for forgiveness.
 This change addresses concerns raised by participants about loan repayment challenges.

-This legislation is supported by the Institute of Electrical and Electronics Engineers (IEEE) USA.
+This legislation is endorsed by the Institute of Electrical and Electronics Engineers (IEEE) USA and several universities.

 “George Mason University strongly endorses the CyberCorps Enhancement Act.
 We commend Congressman Connolly for his leadership in introducing this legislation.
 The bill addresses a very real need.
 Increasing the statutory cap to five years allows our Ph.D. students to benefit and gives The Federal Government access to greater expertise.
 It’s a win-win.
 As a designated National Center of Academic Excellence in Cybersecurity, Mason has been a recognized national leader in cybersecurity research, education and training,” said Kenneth Ball, Dean of the College of Engineering and Computing, George Mason University.